Skip to main content

 1 ml100 unitsLarger volumes, loading doses

 Each tick mark on a U-100 syringe = 1 unit = 0.01 ml.
-If you need to draw 10 units, that's 0.1 ml.
+Ten units therefore equals 0.1 ml.

 Common Mistakes

 Mixing up mcg and mg.
 A 250 mcg dose is 0.25 mg.
-If you calculate using 250 mg, you're off by a factor of 1,000.
+A calculation that instead uses 250 mg is off by a factor of 1,000.

 Reconstitution Tips